-Total investment income received in the year (including interest receivable) amounted to £169,445, which equates to a yield of 3% (based on the market valuation of the investment assets at the year end).
-The income received in the year on the Royal Albert Hall Debenture amounted to £12,826 which equates to a yield of 4.6%.
-The directors awarded grants totalling £326,000 during the year in accordance with the charity's grant giving policy set out above.
-A detailed list of all grants and commitments made in the year is included in the Appendix on pages 27 and 28.
+Total investment income received in the year (including interest receivable) amounted to £159,949, which equates to a yield of 2.5% (based on the market valuation of the investment assets at the year end).
+There was a net loss of £1,679 on the income received in the year on the Royal Albert Hall Debenture (due to COVID-19 restrictions and the closure of the Royal Albert Hall).
+The directors awarded grants totalling £230,000 during the year in accordance with the charity's grant giving policy set out above.
+A detailed list of all grants and commitments made in the year is included in the Appendix on page 28.